 Hainan Business Chamber (HBC) is a not-for-profit organization that was registered as a society under the Societies Act on the 8 April 2010.
 The organization was founded by a group of successful Singaporean Hainanese entrepreneurs and professionals led by Mr Anthony Lim.

-Hainan Business Club was formed to provide the Hainanese community in Singapore with a platform for social and business networking.
+Hainan Business Chamber was formed to provide the Hainanese community in Singapore with a platform for social and business networking.

 Our Management Committee

 The day-to-day affairs of the Club are managed by a Management Committee comprising an Immediate Past President, a President, a Secretary, a Treasurer, an Assistant Secretary, an Assistant Treasurer and 15 Committee Members who shall appoint from among themselves 3 Vice-Presidents, 6 Chairs and 6 Vice-Chairs to spearhead 6 specific task groups.

 Hainan Business Club is supported by a panel of distinguished Honorary Advisors, namely, Mr Mah Bow Tan (a former Minister of National Development and formerly a Member of Parliament); Dr Foo Yee Shoon (a former Minister of State, Ministry of Community Development, Youth & Sports); Mrs Fang Ai Lian (Chairwoman of Far East Organization’s Australian Division) and Ms Claire Chiang (Senior Vice President of Banyan Tree Holdings, and co-founder of Banyan Tree Hotels & Resorts).